 Long story short, Peter Parker’s Aunt May was shot by a Kingpin-hired sniper, who was trying to shoot Mary Jane after discovering Spider-Man’s identity.
 Desperate to save Aunt May’s life, he turns to Mephisto, a demon, who agrees to save May’s life in exchange for Peter and Mary Jane’s marriage.
 And by that, I mean they were never married to begin with.
 To sweeten the bargain, Mephisto could also erase all known knowledge of Spider-Man’s identity from those who had recently discovered it.
 How convenient.

 Of course, making a deal with a demon is always a smart move, so they both agree to it.
 Just like that, 20 years worth of plot goes up in smoke.
 To say that Spider-Man fans and critics were pissed would be an understatement.
-But it is that reason why Spider-Man: One More Day is now such an infamous classic to read.
+But it is that reason why Spider-Man: One More Day is now such an infamous classic (affiliate link) to read.
 I guess it’s true what they say about publicity.

 What were your thoughts after reading Spider-Man: One More Day?
 Leave a comment below.